joboccara/my-media-store/README.md

 Tips:

-- if you want/need to change models, you can update the migrations and reset the db, it will be quicker/easier ;)
+- if you want/need to change models, you can update the migrations and reset the db, it will be quicker/easier ;) (`bundle exec rails db:drop db:create db:migrate`)

 ## Initial state